Ibadism: Demographics

 Oman is the country with the most Ibadis; Ibadis and Sunnis make up equal numbers of Muslims (45% each), while Shia about 5%, in the population in Oman.
-There are roughly 2.72 million Ibadis worldwide, of which 250,000 live outside Oman.
+There are roughly 3 million Ibadis worldwide, of which roughly 250,000 live outside Oman.

 Historically, the early medieval Rustamid dynasty in Algeria was Ibadi, and refugees from its capital, Tiaret, founded the North African Ibadi communities, which still exist in M'zab.
 The Mozabites, a Berber ethnic group in the M'zab valley, are Ibadis.
 Ibadism also exists elsewhere in Africa, particularly in Zanzibar in Tanzania, the Nafusa Mountains in Libya.
 They are also a minority in predominantly Sunni regions as the city of Ouargla and the island of Djerba.

-The mainstream branch of Ibadism is Wahbi, although others include notable modern ones such as Nukkar and Azzabas.
+Virtually all Ibadi Muslims today are Wahbi, although others include notable historic cults such as Nukkar and Azzabas.